Darren Ford: San Francisco Giants (2008–2011)

 After attending spring training with the Giants in 2011, Ford was optioned to the Triple–A Fresno Grizzlies of the Pacific Coast League (PCL) on March 21.
 He was called up by the Giants on April 15 when Andrés Torres was placed on the disabled list.
 On April 26, Ford was at third with one out and the game against the Pittsburgh Pirates tied at two.
 Freddy Sanchez hit a ground ball to Neil Walker, who threw Sanchez out at first.
 As soon as Walker made the throw, Ford rushed towards home plate.
 Lyle Overbay made a quick throw to the plate, but Ford slid in safely as Overbay's throw went to the backstop.
 The Giants went on to win 3–2.
 Against the Washington Nationals on April 30, Ford recorded his first major league hit, singling off of Tyler Clippard.
-After getting a hit against Brian Fuentes with one out in the 11th inning of a 4–4 tie against the Oakland Athletics on May 22, Ford scored from second in a close play at the plate on a walkoff RBI single by Emmanuel Burriss.
+After getting a hit against Brian Fuentes with one out in the 11th inning of a 4–4 tie against the Oakland Athletics on May 22, Ford scored from second in a close play at the plate on a walk-off RBI single by Emmanuel Burriss.
 "I don't know who else scores in the game except Darren," observed Bochy.
 "Anybody else and it's not even close."
 However, Ford sprained his ankle on the play and went on the disabled list a few days later.
 He rehabbed in June with the Grizzlies but was optioned to them on June 20.
 Just seven days later, he went on Fresno's disabled list with a wrist injury.
 After rehabbing with the Arizona League Giants in early August, he was reassigned to Richmond on August 9.
 In 18 games for Fresno, he batted .211 with two home runs, seven RBI, and 10 stolen bases.
 With Richmond in 23 games, he batted .279 with no home runs, two RBI, and six stolen bases.
 He returned to the Giants in September after rosters expanded and was used mainly as a pinch runner, as well as a defensive replacement three times in center field.
 In his last game of the year, on September 24, he singled against Zach Duke in his only at bat as the Giants lost 15–2.
 Playing 26 games for San Francisco, he scored seven runs, recorded four hits in 14 at bats, and stole seven bases, though he was caught stealing five times.
 He was released in November.